hoppersroppers/fundamentals/Chapter_4/4-InstallUbuntu.md

 ### Tips

-If the VM is running slowly, check out how much CPU you have allocated to it, and if the resolution is set too high.
-By lowering resolution and increasing CPU allocation you can really speed it up.
-If you are using Hyper-V, turn on "Enhanced Sessions".
-If you're having trouble with anything or it seems too slow, hit us up in #techsupport in Slack.
+If the VM is running slowly, check out how much RAM and the number of CPUs you have allocated to it.
+Whatever the recommended settings are is probably good.
+Another major cause of poor performance is if the resolution is set too high.
+Lower the resolution and the host OS won't get slammed trying to render the VM window.
+If you are using Hyper-V, turn on "Enhanced Sessions" for better performance.
+If you're having trouble with anything or it is slow/freezes, hit us up in #techsupport in Slack.